ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 According to the giantswarm support there is no way to find out if that true.
 So my process states an explicit image version.

-The deletion of the app and the recreation means that all services will be stooped and all the data will be lost.
+The deletion of the app and the recreation means that all services will be stopped and all the data will be lost.
 For my app this is not an issue, because I'm using a dedicated service to host my database.